alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2024-08-05-rule-on-electing-a-communist.md

 locale: en
 category: [fatwas,rulership,politics,sects]
 note: true
-excerpt: "It is impermissible for a Muslim to elect a communist, a person who mocks religion or one whose loyalty is to nationality, not religion, to represent them in municipal councils."
+summary: "It is impermissible for a Muslim to elect a communist, a person who mocks religion or one whose loyalty is to nationality, not religion, to represent them in municipal councils."
 group1: true
 article_taken_from:
   taken_from: